 Try to bite and chew mainly on the side of your mouth away from the crown, or only use the crowned tooth to bite very soft foods.

-Finally, when flossing, slide the floss out sideways rather than pulling it up between the teeth.
+Finally, when flossing, slide the floss out sideways rather than pulling it back out between the teeth.
 If you lift it out like normal, it could catch on the side of the crown and dislodge it.

 Permanent dental caps